TheRebelOfBabylon/golearnbtc/blog.md

 	fmt.Printf("x: %v\ny: %v\n", pub_key.x, pub_key.y)
 	fmt.Printf("Pub_key is on curve? %v\n", pub_key.verify_on_curve(&btc_curve))
 ```
 To use `double_and_add()` I first create a copy of the private key.
-This is because otherwise, `double_and_add()` modifies the value of the input argument provided with this line of code `k.Rsh(k, 1)`.
-This was something that I missed and it would later haunt me when I tried using the private key to sign the Bitcoin transaction and then constantly got an error message when trying to broadcast it.
+The copy is necessary because `double_and_add()` would otherwise modify the value of the input argument provided with this line of code: `k.Rsh(k, 1)`.
+This was something that I missed and it would later haunt me while trying to use the private key to sign the Bitcoin transaction.

 Now you'll notice that a public key does not at all look like a Bitcoin address.
 For that we need a couple more cryptographic tools.
 Namely, the SHA256 algorithm and the RIPEMD160 algorithm.